Joyce Kulhawik: Early life

+Career

 Kulhawik joined WBZ-TV in 1978 as an associate producer and tipster for Evening Magazine.
 In 1981 she became the station's arts and entertainment reporter and played a key role in the public service campaign, “You Gotta Have Arts!”
 As part of the campaign, Kulhawik hosted the station's Emmy Award-winning “You Gotta Have Arts!” magazine program during its one-year run, as well as three specials, the first of which received an Emmy Award in 1982.

 She also presented Arts Breaks, 60-second spots featuring local artists, museums, and cultural events.
 From 1982 through 1985 Kulhawik served as co-anchor of the station's Live on 4 newscast.
 She remained with WBZ until May 2008.

 Kulhawik was co-host of the weekly nationally syndicated movie review program, Hot Ticket, with veteran movie critic Leonard Maltin and during the first season, E! reporter Todd Newton.

-During the 1999–2000 television season, she was a continuing co-host on Roger Ebert & The Movies.
+During the 1999–2000 television season, she was a recurring co-host on Roger Ebert & The Movies.
+She was one of three finalists, along with Michaela Pereira and Richard Roeper, to become Ebert's permanent co-host; the role ultimately went to Roeper.